+Our work focuses on studying mechanisms of regeneration and development, as well as on developing research tools.
 Below is the list of the ongoing research projects in the lab.
-Our work focuses on studying mechanisms of regeneration and development, as well as on developing research tools.

-Nerve dependency of regeneration
+Nerve Dependency of Regeneration

 Regeneration requires innervation.
 Nerves release molecules that encourage cell division and repair of injured organs and tissues.
 We have discovered that one such nerve-derived molecule is neuregulin-1, which drives regeneration of the axolotl limbs, spinal cord, and lungs.
 Many current lab projects target the role of nerves in limb regeneration, including regulation of cell cycle and timeline of regeneration.